-M.A. students holding a University or College Fellowship are required to register for a minimum of 12

-CH (4 graduate-level courses) each semester the appointment is held, except in Summer Term when the minimum is 6 CH.
+M.A. students holding a University or College Fellowship, or a Max Kade First-Year Fellowship are required to register for a minimum of 12 CH (4 graduate-level courses) each semester the fellowship is held, except in Summer Term when the minimum is 6 CH.
 With the approval of the DGS, one seminar per semester may be taken outside the Department.